ONE WRITER’S JOURNEY

 Over two thousand Decatur men went off to fight in the Civil War and distinguished themselves in battle.
 The park near our house was once the field, where these brave men mustered and drilled.
 A monument flanked by cannons lists the names of those who served.
 A far more striking monument occupies Central Park in the center of downtown.
 A wonderful aged patina covers three bronze figures of soldiers, a color bearer proudly holding up a tattered flag with two comrades huddled against him.
 Decatur’s Greenwood Cemetery, the final resting place of many Union and Confederate soldiers, features a number of fine monuments.
 One honors The Grand Army of the Republic, a national organization started by Union veterans in Decatur.

-I read every book in Decatur’s old Carnegie Library on the Civil War.
-Books by Shelby Foote and Bruce Catton were the classics of the day and well deserving of their acclaim, even if they pale in comparison to more recent narrative nonfiction approaches to the subject.
+I read nearly every book in Decatur’s old Carnegie Library on American history.
+Books on the Civil War by Shelby Foote and Bruce Catton were the classics of the day and well deserving of their acclaim, even if they pale in comparison to more recent narrative nonfiction approaches to the subject.
 One of the prized possessions in my personal library is a copy of the American Heritage Picture History of the Civil War (1960) with text by Catton and lavishly detailed illustrations of birds-eye views of all of the major battlefields.
 Also among my treasures are volumes from Joseph Altsheler’s Civil War historical fiction series and his Young Trailer series set in the early days of the Kentucky frontier.

 My father took the family on numerous trips east and was always willing to foster my passions.
 We made many trips to historical sights, even obscure ones far off the beaten path, such as The Battle of Fallen Timbers (1794) in Ohio.
 A long day at Gettysburg National Military Park was memorable and I returned several times, while studying the tactics and actions over decades.
 The Virginia battlefields were also moving, none more so that the Crater at Petersburg, which still echoes with the cries of the dying and wounded.
 In more recent years, I have taken two battlefield tours with Ed Bearss, the nation’s pre-eminent military history tour guide.
 First and Second Manassas will never be the same for me after three days with Ed, his in-depth knowledge of history and tactics exceeded only by his theatrics.
 An even better Bearss experience was walking the hallowed ground at Chickamauga.
 As the biographer of JOHN BASIL TURCHIN, who played an important role twice during the battle, Ed’s presentations transported me into the midst of the desperate fighting.